 Control File: w2_con.csv

 Starting with CE-QUAL-W2 Version 4.21, an Excel based input file was developed that is compatible with the preprocessor and model executable.
-The variables in the Excel based version are the same as those described in the section “Control File: w2_con.npt” except their order is somewhat changed from the order in the fixed format text input file w2_con.npt.
+The variables in the Excel based version are the same as those described in the section “Control File: w2_con.npt,” except that their order is somewhat changed from the order in the fixed format text input file w2_con.npt.
 The Excel file, w2_con.xlsm, is provided in the download package for several example problems.
 Several screenshots of the Excel spreadsheet are shown in Figure 28, Figure 29, and Figure 30.
 This Excel spreadsheet has a built-in macro for writing out the file w2_con.csv.
-Advantages of this new format are as follows:
+The following are advantages of this new format:

 Ease of file input and manipulation

-Easier data entry since there is no spaces to worry about and no wrapping of lines
+Easier data entry, since there are no spaces to worry about and no wrapping of lines

 Easier cutting and pasting parts of the control file to other areas

-No need for the file graph.npt since this is incorporated into the control file
+No need for the file graph.npt, since this is incorporated into the control file

 Simplified input and output

-Eliminated inputs that were not needed
+Inputs eliminated that were not needed

 Simplified inputs of input/output for SNP, TSR, SCR, CPL, PRF, and WDO files

-Even though the order of the inputs generally follows that of the file, w2_con.npt, some input order were changed to allow for a more logical setting up of a model simulation.
+Even though the order of the inputs generally follows that of the file, w2_con.npt, some input ordering was changed to allow for a more logical setting up of a model simulation.

-A built-in macro writes out the Excel sheet in csv format – it is a button “Export to CSV file”
+A built-in macro writes out the Excel sheet in csv format – use the button “Export to CSV file”

-Variable names and explanations are included in Column A and B and many notes and guidance points are included in these columns.
+Variable names and explanations are included in Column A and B, with many notes and guidance points included in these columns.
 These columns are not written out to the csv control file.

-There is only 1 place where the number of rows in the control file will be adjusted by the user and that is the constituents used in the model.
-Explanations and internal computations though make this easy to set up.
-Also, if there are more than 5 structures, epiphyton/periphyton groups, zooplankton or algae groups, then there will also need to be more rows added to the file.
+There is only one place where the number of rows in the control file will be adjusted by the user: the constituents used in the model.
+Explanations and internal computations, though, make this easy to set up.
+Also, if there are more than five structures, epiphyton/periphyton groups, zooplankton or algae groups, then there will also need to be more rows added to the file.
 This is clearly annotated in the spreadsheet.